wagweb/aspect-ratio-css/README.md

 # Aspect ratio CSS

-A simple SCSS script for fixed aspect ratios in HTML
+A simple SCSS script for fixed aspect ratios in HTML that can grow when the content gets larger,

 ## What is this?